 Multi-Disciplinary Consultation to Provide Extensive Evaluation

 The purpose of the initial consultation is to educate the patient and family, perform the necessary evaluations and help develop a treatment plan.
 After the patient is seen by the appropriate physician(s), treatment recommendations are provided by the multi-disciplinary team and presented to the patient and their family.
-All services are provided in a central location at the Froedtert Hospital campus for streamlined access to care.

 Ongoing Treatment and Resources Through Academic Medicine